privateprep/coding-space-website/src/pages/index.md

 heading: Now Kids Can Explore the Unknown, Even From Home
 templateKey: index-page
 seo:
-  title: Coding & Artificial Intelligence Classes for Kids & Teens | Coding & AI
+  title: Coding Classes for Kids | AI Classes for Kids | The Coding Space
-    for Kids
   description: >
-    We offer coding & artificial intelligence classes for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer coding and AI classes for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
 banner:
   removalDate: 2026-06-29T18:42:52.582Z
   mdContent: "New Course for Middle Schoolers: AI Maker Lab!
 [Learn more